konwarhouse/Quanntaum--Replit/docs/desktop-installation.md

 2. Select "Open" from the shortcut menu.
 3. Click "Open" in the dialog that appears.

+For macOS Monterey or later, you may need additional steps:
+1. After downloading, open System Preferences > Security & Privacy.
+2. Look for a message about "Quanntaum Predict was blocked" and click "Open Anyway".
+3. Confirm by clicking "Open" in the subsequent dialog.

 #### Windows SmartScreen warning
 If Windows SmartScreen prevents the app from starting:
 1. Click "More info".
 2. Click "Run anyway" to proceed with the installation.

+For Windows 11, you may need to take additional steps:
+1. Right-click the installer file and select "Properties".
+2. Check the "Unblock" box next to "This file came from another computer".
+3. Click "Apply" and "OK".
+4. Now try running the installer again.

 ## Support